jeju5/winner-winter/README.md

 # project december-brothers?
-collaborative work of jeju5 and minkj1992 in December 2020.
+collaborative work of jeju5 and minkj1992 in the winter of 2020.

 # plans
 ```